couchbase-examples/couchbase-tutorials/tutorial/markdown/java/spring-boot/spring-boot.md

 description:
   - Learn how to configure Spring Boot with Couchbase
   - Explore key-based operations and SQL++ querying using Spring Data Couchbase repositories
-  - Build a simple REST APIs that stores user profiles on a Couchbase cluster
+  - Explore CRUD operations in action with Couchbase
 content_type: quickstart
 filter: sdk
 technology: